 an Assistant Professor in the Department of Materials at ETH Zürich, Switzerland

 I agree about the many emails and applications we receive.
 Many CVs are simply not good, so I guess a huge problem is to define whose CV is good and why.
 This problem becomes even worse when you have to consider people from different countries.
 For example, it is super easy for me to select a good Greek candidate, however, each country has different rules.
 So, the real challenge is the lack of a standardized system to shortlist candidates.

-In my ideal world, you would send a list to the candidate who applies to complete an initial assessment, and then you would only do an interview if the first test goes well.
+In my ideal world, you would send a list to the candidate who applies to complete an initial assessment, and then you would only interview if the first test goes well.
 To be honest with you, if I talk to someone for like 20 min I would know if I want to hire them or not as any test that shows someone to be super smart and with huge chemistry knowledge can easily fail in the personal interview.
-I have my own IQ and chemistry test and yet it cannot really tell you much about people’s character, motivation, work ethic, etc. and those aspects are much more important in getting a PhD student.
+I have my own IQ and chemistry test and yet it cannot tell you much about people’s character, motivation, work ethic, etc. and those aspects are much more important in getting a PhD student.

 PhD student selection by

 a Professor in the Department of Chemistry at the Technical University of Darmstadt, Germany